Biopsy in Bakersfield, CA

 Schedule a Biopsy Procedure in Bakersfield, CA Today!

 If you are experiencing unusual symptoms or notice a concerning change, contact Dr. Robert L. Waguespack to discuss your screening and detection options.
-To speak with a specialist at our urology office in Bakersfield, CA, call (661) 321-3303 today!
+To speak with a specialist at our urology clinic in Bakersfield, CA, call (661) 321-3303 today!
+Dr. Waguespack is conveniently located for patients located in and around Downtown Bakersfield, Kern County, and Oildale.